tborenst/csslinter/README.md

 * Validating consistent indentation (using tab characters or 4-space tabs).
 * Validating newlines following every declaration and rule.
 * Validating property uniqueness within any rule.
-* Validating declaraciton count (default: no more than 25 declarations/rule).
+* Validating declaration count (default: no more than 25 declarations/rule).
 * Validating correct spacing according to our style guide (see below for more info).

 Additionally, the code exists for extracting *ids* and *classes* from .HTML files in case you want to add the functionality to cross-reference *ids* or *classes* between .HTML and .CSS files.
 The code is in `csslint.js`, but not exported to the module.